10 open source software solutions for your project management [Sélection 2025]

 A good project management tool is usually the key to successful project management.
-But you don't know which software to use. 😮💨
+The problem is, you don't know which software to use. 😮💨

 Between free, paid and open source software, it can be hard to find your way around.